HMC Laboratory Ventilation Management Program

 - Properly trained Facilities and Maintenance staff using appropriate Personal Protective Equipment may enter the building as needed to re-establish proper operation of the building exhaust.

 - When the exhaust system is operational and has run continuously for a minimum 20 minutes after the evacuation event is ended, the building can be cleared for occupancy by the appropriate Facilities and Maintenance staff member.
-Facilities and Maintenance staff shall
+Facilities and Maintenance staff shall remove signs and caution tape from the pedestrian entrances after the building has been cleared for occupancy.

 Unplanned Loss of Single Hood Exhaust